Skip to main content

 How to implement a saga (process manager)

 A saga coordinates a long-running workflow that spans multiple aggregates.
 When a step succeeds, the saga sends a command to the next aggregate; when a step fails, it issues compensating commands to roll back completed steps.
-EventSourcedBehavior is the right foundation: the saga's progress is durably persisted, so it survives crashes and replays exactly where it left off.
+EventSourcedBehavior gives the saga durable memory: recorded progress survives crashes, and a restarted saga recovers its state from the event log.
+It does not replay in-flight side-effects — outgoing commands sent from thenRun() hooks are not reissued on recovery (see Caveats).

 Solution